NethServer/ns8-docs/nethvoice.rst

 For each physical device, the following is displayed:

 Encryption: Indicates whether encryption is enabled or not.
-The initial setting depends on the NethVoice configuration made during the initial configuration process (see :ref:wizard-devices).
+The initial setting depends on the NethVoice configuration made during the initial configuration process (see :ref:`wizard-devices`).
 If the PBX is reached via public network (WAN), encryption activation is required.

 .. warning::
    If `Encryption` is enabled, make sure that the SSL/TLS certificate of the system is valid and contains the name of the PBX; otherwise, phones cannot establish a TLS connection